wveducation/student-progress-explorer/src/results/4elarit.md

 ---
-title: "Grade Grade 4 / English Learning Arts / Reading Informational Text"
+title: "Grade 4 / English Learning Arts / Reading Informational Text"
 subject: "ela"
 grade: "4"
 area: "rit"
 next_steps:
-  - instructions: "Ask your student to read stories from different cultures about the same topic or theme and compare and contrast their treatment of these ideas.
-Ask your student to explain how the events and characters help to develop the themes.
-Ask your student to analyze the points of view used in stories, poems, or plays. "
+  - instructions: "Ask your student to read articles and to describe the people, events, or ideas from the articles using details from the texts.
+Discuss the main ideas and the connections between ideas.
+Ask your student to tell you about the organization of the text and the author’s point of view."
-  - instructions: "Ask your student to read articles about a topic and then write a short essay that shares an opinion or explains information about the topic.
-The writing should be well organized and the topic should be fully developed with detail from the texts.
-Ask your student to revise and edit the essay. "
+  - instructions: "Ask your student to read several articles about a topic and to compare and contrast the ideas, organization, and points of view of the texts.
+Ask your student how charts, pictures, or diagrams help to explain the topic."
-  - instructions: "Ask your student to read articles about a topic and explain how events and ideas are communicated.
-Discuss how people, events, and ideas interact in the texts.
-Have him or her contrast the authors’ points of view, organizational styles, and purposes."
+  - instructions: "Ask your student to read several texts about a topic and to compare and contrast the ideas, organization, and points of view.
+Ask your student to determine the evidence that supports each author’s ideas and how charts, pictures, or diagrams supplement the information."
 ---